 To the extent permitted by federal law, the executive commissioner by rule shall establish policies and procedures that allow a Medicaid managed care organization to conduct assessments and provide care coordination services using telecommunications or information technology.
 See rule for details.

 SOURCE: TX Statute Sec.
-533.039, (Accessed Dec.
-2022).
+533.039, [repealed eff.
+Apr.
+1, 2025], (Accessed Dec.
+2024).

 In the event of a state of disaster declared pursuant to Texas Government Code §418.014 for statewide disasters or limited areas subject to the declaration, the flexibilities listed under subsection (c) of this section will be available until the state of disaster is terminated.
-Telehealth and telemedicine have the same meaning as the terms telehealth services and telemedicine medical services defined in §111.001 of the Texas Occupations Code (relating to Definitions).

 See rule for additional details.